Skip to Content

 Year 10: The Golden Era

 After a decade, a well-cared-for mat will be a consistent golden-tan color.
-It has officially become a "vintage" part of your home.
+It has officially become a vintage part of your home.

 While the grass has aged, a high-quality core should still be intact.
-At this point, many people choose to move the mat to a lower-traffic area or replace it to get that fresh green scent again.
+At this point, many people choose to move the mat to a lower-traffic area or replace it to get that fresh green fragrance again.
 A decade of daily use is a long time for any natural material, and reaching this milestone is a sign of both good manufacturing and proper maintenance.

-The Skeptic’s Corner: The "Proper Use" Clause
+The "Proper Use" Clause

-- Moisture is the enemy: If the mat gets wet and isn't dried immediately, its lifespan will be much shorter than ten years.
+• Moisture is the enemy: If the mat gets wet and isn't dried immediately, its lifespan will be much shorter than ten years.

-- Ventilation: Tatami needs air.
+• Ventilation: Tatami needs air.
 If it’s placed in a damp, closed-off room, it won't age gracefully.

-- The Grain: Always clean in the direction of the weave.
+• The Grain: Always clean in the direction of the weave.

 We don't claim these mats last forever by magic.
 They last because they are built with dense, real materials—but they still rely on you to keep them in good condition.